SlappyPenguin/antsolver/README.md

 # Antsolver
-A heads-up no-limit (HUNL) poker AI built from contemporary research on imperfect-information games.
+A heads-up no-limit (HUNL) poker AI.
 The goal for this project is to achieve elite human-level performance in HUNL, while training entirely on the computing resources found on a laptop.

-This project is inspired by frontier research in game theory (see `history/`).
+This project is my attempt to reproduce frontier research in poker AIs (see `history/`).

 ## Structure
 The solver follows the abstraction + blueprint + search paradigm used by research models.